TeXmacs style files

 <assign|very-important|<macro|body|<with|font-series|bold|color|red|body>>>

 may both be used as an inline tag and a block environment.
-When placing your cursor just before the with-tag and hitting followed by , you obtain
+When placing your cursor just before the with-tag and hitting Return followed by Backspace, you obtain

 <assign|very-important|<macro|body|<document|<with|font-series|bold|color|red|body>>>>